Rounding it up

 Calculating your deductions, expenses, and credits

 So, now you know how much you’ve made in the previous year and what your taxable income is.
 It’s time for the fun part!
 Kind of.
 There are more than 50 different deductions, expenses, and credits for which you can take advantage.
 These can lower your tax liability and provide credits.
-The Canadian government uses tax credits to encourage people to take certain actions and make it a bit easier to do those things.
+The Canadian government uses tax credits such as the tuition tax credit to take certain actions and make it a bit easier to do those things.

 Charitable donations: It’s the right thing to do anyway, but charitable donations will also net you a very sizable tax deduction.
 This is an example of a deduction that lowers your overall taxable income in the first place.